mugraph-payments/mugraph/README.md

 Mugraph (and all related projects within the organization) is dual-licensed under the [MIT](./LICENSE) and [Apache 2.0](./LICENSE-APACHE) licenses.

 You are free to choose the license that best suits your use case.
 If neither license meets your needs, please contact us to discuss alternative arrangements.

-## Contributing Guidelines

-We welcome all contributions that align with the project's goals.

-There's only one rule: **do not be an asshole**.

-If you are unsure, just talk to us.